Carolyn Morris

 But Morris was even better in her final season.
 In 1946, she posted a 29–13 record (.690 W%) with a 1.42 earned run average in 49 games, striking out 240 batters while walking only 98 (2.45 K/BB).
 Her numbers included a third no-hitter and career-highs in wins, strikeouts and ERA.
 Rockford finished in fourth place (60-52), advanced to the playoffs, and defeated the Grand Rapids Chicks in the first round, three to two games.
 In the final series against the Racine Belles, Morris pitched a no-hitter for nine innings in Game 6 and was not removed until the bottom of the twelfth inning.
-Belles pitcher Joanne Winter allowed thirteen hits, but Racine could not put them together to produce a run.
+Belles pitcher Joanne Winter allowed thirteen hits, but Rockford could not put them together to produce a run.
 The scoreless game went into the bottom of fourteen, until Sophie Kurys of the Belles got a hit off reliever Mildred Deegan, stole second base, and, in the midst of stealing third, saw her teammate Betty Trezza hit the ball to right field.
 Kurys slid home to score the winning run and the Belles won the championship title.
 At the end of the season, Morris was selected for the All-Star Team.

 Following her baseball career, Morris worked as a real estate broker and, relatedly, a notary public.
 She also became part of the AAGPBL permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, opened in 1988, which is dedicated to the entire league rather than any individual player.
 She died in Mesa, Arizona at the age of 70.